artisan-roaster-scope/artisan/_devices/websockets.md

 * `read(<json>)`:
 if the `<json>` text respects the JSON format it is send to the connected WebSocket server and the response is bound to the variable `_`
 * `button(<expr>) :
-sets the last button state to either "pressed" if <expr> evalutes to 1 or True and "normal", otherwise
+sets the last button state to either "pressed" if <expr> evaluates to 1 or True and "normal", otherwise

 Example Custom Event Button Action: